 Assessment, feedback and reporting

 Northcote High School operates a continuous reporting system.
 In each subject there are School Assessment Coursework (SACs) each semester.
-Written feedback on achievement in these tasks is published on My Northcote High – our online Learning Management System for parents and students.
+Written feedback on achievement in these tasks is provided for students in Teams and One Note – our hybrid learning system, and grades are visible in Compass for parents.

 Ongoing formative assessment and informal feedback is an essential element of our teaching and learning framework.
 This happens through teacher observations and verbal and written comments in response to learning activities.
 It involves identifying points of strength and weakness, as well as outlining the next steps in learning for the student.